Webhero9297/LaravelSocialAPI/README.md

 price | float | price (optional) - if omitted, price will be setted 0. stock | float | stock (optional) - if omitted, stock will be setted 0. discount_percentage | float | discount_percentage (optional) - if omitted, dicount_percentage will be setted 0.
-discription | float | discription (optional) - if omitted, description will be setted 0.
+description | string | description (optional) - if omitted, description will be setted ''

 **response param**
 param | type | description